ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/graphql-simple-client.md

 We make the GraphQL query using the `query` method of the ApolloClient `client` that it is sent to the GitHub GraphQL API endpoint.
 It returns a Promise.
-When the promise is fulfilled with get in `queryRes` the response of the GitHub server.
+When the promise is fulfilled, we get in the variable `queryRes` the response of the GitHub server.
-We pass both our `res`ponse object and the `queryRes`object to our `handler` function.
+We pass both our object `res`to elaborate the response and the `queryRes` object to our `handler` function that renders the results of the query.

 ```js
 app.get('/next/:cursor', function(req, res) {